-- How have the stories in the book been organised?
-Why has the author done this? - The book opens with Salt pointing out that Sarah eats an apple just like him.
+- 8. The book opens with Salt pointing out that Sarah eats an apple just like him.
 In what ways are Salt and Sarah similar?
 In what ways are they different?
-What is the nature of their relationship? - In the book's penultimate piece, 'Sarah and the Poet', the narrator inhabits her fishing identity with confidence.
-How does this Sarah compare with the one we meet in the opening sections of the book? - To what extent does gender play a role in Sarah's experience as a fisher?
-How does she negotiate this? - According to Drummond, what makes a legend? - What is the function of the Ms Mer chapters in this book? - In what ways do the characters in the book raise a middle finger to the myth of the Great Australian Suburban Dream (p.
-15)? - The book is populated by a colourful cast of fishers.
-Discuss the defining features/characteristics of each of these characters: - o Nails - o Grievous - The Blunty brothers
+What is the nature of their relationship?
+Give examples from the text. - 9.
+In the book's penultimate piece, 'Sarah and the Poet', the narrator inhabits her fishing identity with confidence.
+Compare this Sarah with the one we meet earlier in the book. - 10.
+To what extent does gender play a role in Sarah's experience as a fisher?
+How does she negotiate this? - 11.
+According to Drummond, what makes a legend?
+Refer to the section beginning on page 141. - 12.
+What is the function of the Ms Mer chapters in this book? - 13.
+The lot of fishermen, yachties and truckies seemed to be a purposeful shiftlessness, a nomadism that raised a middle finger to the myth of the Great Australian Suburban Dream. (p.
+15).